4.4. Basic structure

 Alarms are sent as part of Communication establishment between sites and supervision system

-Alarms are explicitly requested using Structure for alarm request message
+Alarms are explicitly requested using Structure for an alarm request message

 The following table describes the variable content of the message which is defined by the SXL.